meshery/meshery/docs/pages/project/resources.md

 ## Presented Meshery?

-or want to present Meshery?
+Giving a talk or hosting a meetup about Meshery?
+Leverage existing slides or request swag to support your talk.

 <div class="wrapper">
     <a href="https://github.com/layer5io/meshery/issues/new?assignees=&labels=area/docs&template=documentation.md&title=[Docs]"><div class="overview">Submit your event!</div></a>